 This years haunt will include a short ride, a mile walk of terror through a haunted cornfield and buildings including animatronics, the mostly live residents of DEAD NORTH and special effects.

 Not recommended for young children or persons with health concerns.
-We have had 8 year olds wholoved DEAD NORTH and 25 year olds who were too scared to ever go through again.Everyone is different, you know your person best.
+We have had 8-year-olds who loved DEAD NORTH and 25-year-olds who were too scared to ever go through again.Everyone is different, you know your personal best.
 Your screams only encourage us.
 Tickets are $25 per person